-Typically, 48 hours before you close you will get a HUD-1 Settlement Statement from your lender showing exactly how the proceeds of the sale will be distributed.
-It will show the closing costs and they should be pretty much in line with the costs shown on the GFE, (Good Faith Estimate), you received when you first spoke to the lender.
+Typically, 48 hours before closing buyers will get a HUD-1 Settlement Statement from the lender showing exactly how the proceeds of the sale will be distributed.
+It will show the closing costs and they should be very much in line with the costs shown on the GFE, (Good Faith Estimate), you received when you first spoke to the lender.
 It will also show how much the check needs to be for that you bring to closing.
 (It may need to be in the form of a Cashier’s Check, the lender will let you know if that’s the case).

 The Final Walk Through

-The very last thing you do before closing is the final walk through of the home.
+The very last thing buyers do before closing is the final walk through of the home.
 Sometimes this happens directly before closing.
-More often, (at least with me), it happens the day before.
+More often, it happens the day before.
 That way if anything does come up the seller still has time to do something about it before closing the next day.
-The alternative scenario of addressing problems that come up on the day of closing is way more stressful for all parties and I really like to avoid that if possible.
-(Not that we’re expecting anything to come up, I was just a good Girl Guide and I like to be prepared!)
+For the record, we’re not talking major problems here.
+The most common thing to come up at a final walk through is that the sellers have left trash in the garage – Not what you’d call a deal breaker, just stressed out sellers who leave stuff behind!

 What Happens on the Day of Closing